Nickel

 Key Applications

-The primary end-uses of Nickel span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Nickel span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Lithium-ion battery cathodes — Nickel plays a vital role in lithium-ion battery cathodes, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Lithium-ion battery cathodes - Nickel is valued in lithium-ion battery cathodes for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Electroplating — Nickel plays a vital role in electroplating, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Electroplating - Nickel is valued in electroplating for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Chemical catalysts — Nickel plays a vital role in chemical catalysts, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Chemical catalysts - Nickel is valued in chemical catalysts for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook